 The drum from a washing machine and some of the electrical components are used in the DIY project.
 Lots of rubber plucking fingers are installed all around the inside of the washer drum to pluck the feathers as the harvested chicken is spun around inside.

-The chicken is plucked quickly in this DIY feather plucking machine so that you can move on to the next step of processing the meat.
+The chicken is plucked quickly in this DIY feather plucking machine on YouTube video so that you can move on to the next step of processing the meat.
 Harvesting and processing meat birds won’t take all day and leave you with sore fingers if you build a washing machine plucker like this one.